crokita/strider-android/README.md

 TODO LIST:
 *  Test this plugin for real android devices instead of just emulators
-*  Figure out why a refresh is needed to show the output of the testing process on the webpage
-*  Figure out why past builds don't show output
 *  Allow the user to select a subset of tests to perform
 *  Support for IntelliJ IDEA projects?
 *  Remove the apks from the emulator when it's finished?